ContinuumRoboticsLab/csc376f23/README.md

-# Gazebo development enviroment in Docker for CSC 376
+# CSC376 Simulation Environment

 Modified from : [mrkoz/mybot_ws](https://github.com/mrkoz/mybot_ws)

-## WTF?
-(What's This For?)
+## Introduction

-This repo contains a docker container that hosts a development environment for CSC 376- Fundamental of Robotics at the University of Toronto.
-It runs Ubuntu 20.04 with Gazebo(11.10.2), Eigen(3.3.7), CMake(3.16.3)  which are required for the course's assignments.
-Upon building and running the container, one can access the development environment's desktop with a VNC viewer.
+This repository contains a docker container that hosts a the simulation environment for "CSC376: Fundamental of Robotics" at the University of Toronto.
+It runs Ubuntu 20.04 with Gazebo (11.10.2), Eigen (3.3.7) and CMake (3.16.3).
+Upon building and running the container, one can access the simulation environment's desktop with a VNC viewer.

 ## Dependancies